Senators, White House in talks to finish infrastructure bill

 But as talks drag on, anxious Democrats, who have slim control of the House and Senate, face a timeline to act on what would be some of the most substantial legislation in years.
 Senate Majority Leader Chuck Schumer, D-N.Y., told senators Tuesday they should be prepared to work through the weekend to finish the bill.

-White House press secretary Jen Psaki said after the president's meeting with Sinema, “They are very much aligned on the path forward.”

-Psaki said the administration is “not setting new deadlines” for a deal, but sees “good signs.”

-The White House wants a bipartisan agreement for this first phase, before Democrats go it alone to tackle broader priorities in a bigger $3.5 trillion budget plan that's on deck.
-A recent poll from The Associated Press-NORC found 8 in 10 Americans favor some increased infrastructure spending, and the current package could be a political win for all sides as lawmakers try to show voters that Washington can work.
+The White House wants a bipartisan agreement for this first phase, before Democrats go it alone to tackle broader priorities in a bigger $3.5 trillion budget plan that’s on deck.
+A recent AP / NORC poll found 8 in 10 Americans favor some increased infrastructure spending, and the current package could be a political win for all sides as lawmakers try to show voters that Washington can work.
 Securing the bipartisan bill is also important for some centrist Democrats before engaging in the broader undertaking.

 The House will also have a chance to weigh in on the legislation if it clears the Senate.